 Bed and Breakfasts

 Generally bed and breakfast establishments obtain two DBPR licenses, one for lodging and one for food service.
-If your bed and breakfast plans to offer guests meals beyond the scope of prepackaged food products, fresh whole fruits, cereal in individual packages, or bulk milk, juice or coffee, the facility must also meet the minimum requirements for a public food service establishment and be separately licensed for this activity.
+If your bed and breakfast plans to offer guests meals beyond the scope of prepackaged food products, fresh whole fruits, cereal in individual packages, or bulk milk, juice or coffee, the establishment must also meet the minimum requirements for a public food service and be separately licensed for this activity.
 See the food service guide page for more details on food service licenses.

 - Provide soap to guests either in individually wrapped bars or as liquid soap in a dispenser.